Saint Michael Parish

 Liturgical Ministers

-Purpose: Liturgical ministers are volunteers who, together with Father Lavelle and the music minister, help to ensure that our liturgies are joyful, prayerful, and welcoming.
+Purpose: Liturgical ministers are volunteers who, together with Father Lavelle and the Director of Music, help to ensure that our liturgies are joyful, prayerful, and welcoming.
 Every Mass uses a variety of ministers, all exercising their own gifts for the good of the community.

 FROM THE PASTOR . . .